NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 This is achieved by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed manner.
 Since the classification of a single text document is independent of other documents within the dataset, we can distribute the workload across multiple nodes and GPUs to perform parallel processing.

-Domain, quality, content safety, and educational content models are tasks we include as examples within our module.
+Domain, quality, content safety, educational content, and task-complexity models are tasks we include as examples within our module.

 Here, we summarize why each is useful for training an LLM: